ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ```
 {: codeblock}

-In general, the overlay and underlay network should not be on the same subnet, so to make sure your configuration is valid on your gateway appliance for the above.
+In general, the overlay and underlay network must not be on the same subnet, so to make sure your configuration that is stated earlier is valid on your gateway appliance.
 You can change the subnet mask of the GRE subnet from /29 to /30 so that it excludes 172.16.3.1 from the overlay network.{: note}

-By default, gateway appliances sends traffic for the 172 network to the default gateway, which is generally the public subnet gateway of the gateway appliance.
+By default, gateway appliances send the traffic for the 172 network to the default gateway, which is generally the public subnet gateway of the gateway appliance.
 Make sure to add a static route for the destination "PowerVS Source IP" to be sent to the private subnet gateway of the gateway appliance.{: note}

 You must configure the VRA with BGP protocol for route advertising so that the subnets can reach through the GRE tunnel.
 The ASN numbers are pre-assigned in the {{site.data.keyword.powerSys_notm}}s and you can't choose another number.

 ## Migrating an existing network configuration
 {: #migrate-existing-configuration}

-You can continue to have your existing configuration managed by using the {{site.data.keyword.powerSys_notm}} IBM Support case process.
+You can continue to have your existing configuration that is managed by using the {{site.data.keyword.powerSys_notm}} IBM Support case process.
 You are not required to migrate to a {{site.data.keyword.powerSys_notm}} network.
 {: note}

 If you want to use the new features that are offered by network automation, you can migrate your existing network configuration by creating a {{site.data.keyword.powerSys_notm}} operations IBM Support case.